 Looking for a Mentor?

 This short article can’t cover all that I’d like to say about this method.
-So if you are interested, please ask for coaching or counseling, or attend one of my intensive retreats.
+If you are interested, please ask for coaching or counseling, or attend one of my intensive retreats.

-Deep Emotional Healing Retreat Two days, October 28-29, 2017.
-Young Harris, Georgia.
+Deep Emotional Healing Retreat Young Harris, Georgia.
 Note prerequisites: 3 private sessions.

 Note: Inner family members are not the same as multiple personalities that are experienced in dissociative identity disorder (DID, formerly known as multiple personality disorder).

 If you want help to learn Inner Voice Dialogue, contact me.
 I’m happy to help with my Life Coaching, Spiritual Counseling and Psychotherapy services.
-Choose from in-person office visits, phone or video-conference sessions from the comfort of your home.
+Zoom video-conference sessions from the comfort of your home.

 Complete the Contact Form to send me an email.